GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 $ terraform apply
 ```

-* Deploy the additional resources in threetierworkload/gke-sql folder to create resources such GKE and SQL etc.
+* Deploy the additional resources in threetierworkload/gke-sql folder to create resources such GKE and SQL.

 ```
 $ cd /{output-path}/threetierworkload/gke-sql